Dynatrace/dynatrace-operator/src/testing/kuttl/README.md

 `00` stands for which step these files are for, so step 0. is `00`, step 1. is `01` etc.;

 ### create-dynakube-base.sh
-Due to the fact you can only use envvars is shell scripts
+Due to the fact you can only use envvars is shell scripts, but we need to set the api-url and tokens for the test to run (without hard-coding it in), so this script was created to do just that.

-but we need to set the api-url and tokens for the test to run (without hard-coding it in),
+**IMPORTANT:**

-so this script was created to do just that.
+It uses the following envvars: **APIURL, APITOKEN, PAASTOKEN**, you should set these accordingly so the test can run.

 ## OneAgent Modes TestSuite
 The config(`TestSuite`) for the OneAgent kuttl tests are in `oneagent/oneagent-test.yaml`.